VasinkaD/DAMN/Paper_Results/ResNet/Nuclear_pore_complexes/Readme.md

 Supporting functions for processing data. <br>

 -> **DS_single_NPC.npy** <br>
-The Deep-STORM reconstruction of a single NPC using 5,000 low-resolution frames, as. <br>
+The Deep-STORM reconstruction of a single NPC using 5,000 low-resolution frames, as its evaluation requires a standalone environment. <br>